The Do’s and Don’ts of Renting: A MyMove Guide

 Choosing to live in a rental property offers a lot of freedom from repairs and maintenance.
 But then you have questions like, “Is a renter responsible for lawn care?
 What about plumbing?”
-Typically, tenants are not responsible for tasks like cutting the grass and fixing plumbing problems.
-Perhaps that’s why more than 111 million Americans have chosen to rent over homeownership — in more than 44 million rental units — according to the National Multifamily Housing Council.
+Typically, tenants are not responsible for these.
+Perhaps that’s why more than a third of Americans have chosen to rent over homeownership — in more than 44 million rental units — according to the U.S. Census.

 Renting provides convenience and independence, but there are limits to what you can do in a rental property.
-While specifics may vary from landlord to landlord, these are some of the general do’s and don’ts of renting a property and your guide to renting a house.
+While specifics may vary from landlord to landlord and lease to lease, these are some of the general dos and don’ts of renting a property and your guide to renting a house.

 Don’t go paint crazy